OVERTON BLACK ARROWS

 Rule 6: Accept that you will spend more over the coming months and years.
 There will always be new toys to get.

 Rule 7: Perhaps the most important rule of all.
-Never ever, ever, tell your other-half the true value how much of you spend on archery equipment.
+Never ever, ever, tell your other-half the true value of how much you spend on archery equipment.
 What gets spent in archery club, stays in archery club.
 It only takes one person to slip up and we're all for the high jump.

 What you will be buying